oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 - Click the `Copy` to get *your* config download script (the above is an example and won't work for real)

-- Open your Oracle Cloud Shell window and **paste** the line to execute it.
+- Open your OCI Cloud Shell window and **paste** the line to execute it.

 ```
 oci ce cluster create-kubeconfig --cluster-id ocid1.cluster.oc1.eu-frankfurt-1.aaaa<lots of stuff>aaa --file $HOME/.kube/config --region eu-frankfurt-1 --token-version 2.0.0